The Limited Liability Partnership Act, 2008: Penalty

 Any person guilty of an offence under this Act for which no punishment is expressly provided shall be liable to a fine which may extend to five lakh rupees but which shall not be less than five thousand rupees and which may extend to fifty thousand rupees for every day after the first day after which the default continues.

 Taxation of a Limited Liability Partnership

-LLP registered in India will be a resident even if only a part of control and management is in India.
-Profits distributed by LLP exempt in the hands of the partners.
-As per the Finance Bill, 2009, the income of an LLP is taxed only the hands of LLP and not the Partners.
 The entire taxation of LLPs is similar to the existing taxation pattern applicable to Partnerships registered and formed under The Indian Partnership Act, 1932.
-Dividend distribution tax is not applicable in case of LLPs, whereas it is 15.00%(plus surcharge @ 5% plus education cess @ 2% plus SHEC @ 1% of amount so declared, distributed or paid) in case of companies.
+The income of an LLP is taxed at the flat rate of 30% (plus surcharge and cess, as applicable) on the total income.
+However, the partners of an LLP are not taxed on the income that is earned by the LLP.
+Instead, the income is taxed in the hands of the partners only when it is distributed as profits or remuneration.
+Another advantage of LLPs is that they are exempt from dividend distribution tax, which is a tax that is levied on companies when they distribute dividends to their shareholders.